This Easy Bruschetta Recipe is not only simple but incredibly delicious. Combining grilled crusty bread topped with fresh tomatoes, herbs, and oil.

 - 1 tbsp balsamic vinegar

-- 1 lb or 3 cups chopped tomatoes
+- 3 cups chopped tomatoes or halved cherry tomatoes

 - 3 tbsp olive oil